In this article, I’ll show you how to turn WiFi on your LG Smart TV in under 5 minutes.

 4. On the left side of your screen, click “Connection” and then “Wi-Fi Connection”.

-5. Choose your preferred wireless connection from the list and enter your password.
+5. Choose your preferred wireless connection from the list and enter your Wi-Fi password.

-6. Your LG Smart TV should be connected to the internet.
+6. If you entered the correct Wi-Fi password, then your LG Smart TV should be connected to the internet.

 If you don’t have a remote control, check out this post on how to connect your LG TV to WiFi without a remote.